apache/doris-website/ecosystem/flink-doris-connector.md

 16. **When using Flink-connector to synchronize MySQL data to Doris, there is a time difference of several hours between the timestamp.**

 Flink  Connector synchronizes the entire database from MySQL with a default timezone of UTC+8.
 If your data resides in a different timezone, you can adjust it using the following configuration, for example: `--mysql-conf debezium.date.format.timestamp.zone="UTC+3"`.

+17. **What is the difference between batch writing and streaming writing**

+Connector 1.5.0 and later support batch writing.
+Batch writing does not rely on Checkpoint.
+Data is cached in memory and the writing timing is controlled according to the parameters sink.buffer-flush.max-rows/sink.buffer-flush.max-bytes/sink.buffer-flush.interval.
+Checkpoint must be enabled for streaming writing.
+During the entire Checkpoint period, upstream data is continuously written to Doris, and data is not cached in memory all the time.